maxammann/trello-to-deck/README.md

 ## Usage example

-First get a JSON export of your Trello board as described [here](https://help.trello.com/article/747-exporting-data-from-trello-1) and save it as trello.json
+First get a JSON export of your Trello board as described [here](https://help.trello.com/article/747-exporting-data-from-trello-1) and save it as trello.json.
+Make sure not to delete the board before the migration.
+Else all attachments are lost!

 Then simply invoke the CLI tool `trello-to-deck`: